davidchristiany/training-material/topics/metagenomics/tutorials/Amplicon_metagenomics_data_analysis/tutorial.md

 >
 >    > ### {% icon comment %} Comment
 >    >
->    >Be careful to reverse-complementthe 3’ primer.
+>    > Be careful to reverse-complementthe 3’ primer.
 Indeed, R2 pair has been reverse-complemented during merging process.
 >    >
->    >Sequencing platforms often provide you already merged data and raw R1 and R2 paired-end data.
+>    > Sequencing platforms often provide you already merged data and raw R1 and R2 paired-end data.
 Prefer doing the merging process yourself or check the parameters and tools they used.
 It is very interesting to know how many pairs do not merge.
 >    >
->    >If your input sequences have no more primers, choose the Custom protocol in «SequencingProtocol» section.
+>    > If your input sequences have no more primers, choose the Custom protocol in "SequencingProtocol" section.
 It may happen if the sequencing platform removed primers or if you want to use another tools to pre-process your data.
 >    >
->    >If you are not sure of the amplicon size, do not hesitate to check the length distribution graphics to adjust your filters.
+>    > If you are not sure of the amplicon size, do not hesitate to check the length distribution graphics to adjust your filters.
 >    {: .comment}
 >
 >    > ### {% icon param-file %} Outputs